ASPL User Manual v 1.00

 Shallow Matching in Set Operations

-Shallow matching is a match between two strings based on some intermediate function that takes as input both strings and return true or false based on the function internals.
+Shallow matching is a match between two strings performed through some intermediate function that takes as input both strings, then returns true or false.
 ASPL provides shallow matching through an internal module, and offer the user to edit and make changes to the functions of the module.
-The shallow module functions are selectable, the ASPL command shallowed displays the current shallow function being used by ASPL, and the command ~shallowed edits the shallowed modiule.
+The shallow module functions are selectable, the ASPL command shallowed displays the current shallow function being used by ASPL, and the command ~shallowed edits the shallowed module.

 ■ The shallowed Command

-At the ASPL prompt when you type the command shallowed the following is displayed at your terminal:
+At the ASPL prompt when you type the command shallowed the following is displayed on your terminal:

 THE SHALLOW MATCHING IDENTIFIER TO SELECT THE ROUTINE WHEN SHALLOW SETOPS ARE USED: